-Reporting Period 1 July 2020 - 30 June 2021
+Reporting Period 1 July 2021 - 30 June 2022

-Criteria Act Requirement Threshold CASA's consolidated revenue for the reporting period was \$209 million as reported in the CASA Annual Report 2020-21.
+Criteria Act Requirement Threshold CASA's consolidated revenue for the reporting period was \$219 million as reported in the CASA Annual Report 2020-21.
 1. Identification Identify the reporting entity CASA is a Corporate Commonwealth Entity, operating under the Public Governance Performance and Accountability Act 2013 .
 CASA was established in 1995 as an independent statutory authority.
-CASA operates within a legislative framework made up of Acts, regulations, associated legislative instruments and guidance material.
-CASA sits under the Department of Infrastructure, Transport, Regional Developmentand Communications Portfolio of the Australian Government.
-2. Organisation Describe the reporting entity's structure, operations and supply chains A. Structure General Structure At 30 June 2021, CASA's organisational structure comprised: the CASA Board appointed by the Minister for Infrastructure, Transport and Regional Development and consisting of a: Chairperson Deputy Chairperson Director of Aviation Safety/CEO Up to four other members, 2. the Executive team, and 3. five business areas: a.
-Aviation Group b.
-Legal, International and Regulatory Affairs c.
-Stakeholder Engagement d.
-Corporate Services, and e.
+CASA operates within a legislative framework made up of acts, regulations, associated legislative instruments and guidance material.
+It is part of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts Portfolio of the Australian Government.
+2. Organisation Describe the reporting entity's structure, operations and supply chains A. Structure General Structure CASA's organisational structure comprises: the CASA Board appointed by the Minister for Infrastructure, Transport, Regional Development and Local Government and consisting of a: Chairperson Deputy Chairperson Director of Aviation Safety/CEO Up to four other members, 2. the Executive team, and 3. seven business areas: a.
+National Operations & Standards b.
+Guidance, Transformation & Safety Systems c.
+Regulatory Oversight d.
+Legal, International and Regulatory Affairs e.
+Stakeholder Engagement f.
+Corporate Services, and g.
 Finance.
 Australian Business Number ABN 44 808 014 470.
 CASA does not own or control any other entities.
-Registered office and locations CASA's head office is 16 Furzer Street Phillip ACT 2606.
-CASA also has eight office locations across Australia in Brisbane, Cairns, Sydney, Tamworth, Melbourne, Adelaide, Perth and Darwin.
-B. Operations Primary Role CASA's key role is to conduct the safety regulation of civil air operations in Australian territory and the operation of Australian aircraft outside Australian territory.
+Registered office and locations Our head office is 16 Furzer Street Phillip ACT 2606.
+We also have eight office locations across Australia in Brisbane, Cairns, Sydney, Tamworth, Melbourne, Adelaide, Perth and Darwin.

+B. Operations Primary Role The key role of CASA is to conduct the safety regulation of civil air operations in Australian territory and the operation of Australian aircraft outside Australian territory.
 CASA also has responsibility for classifying Australian-administered airspace and determining the services and facilities provided by approved air navigation service providers, having regard to the efficient use of, and equitable access to, Australian-administered airspace.

-CASA also has the following safety-related functions under the Civil Aviation Act 1988:

-- encouraging a greater acceptance by the aviation industry of its obligation to maintain high standards of aviation safety, through: - comprehensive safety education and training programs - accurate and timely aviation safety advice - fostering an awareness in industry of the importance of accepting their safety obligations and, within the community generally, of the importance of aviation safety and compliance with the legislation - promoting full and effective consultation and communication with all interested parties on aviation safety issues.

-CASA performs its regulatory functions by:

-- developing and promulgating appropriate, clear and concise aviation safety standards - developing effective enforcement strategies to secure compliance with aviation standards - issuing certificates, licences, registrations and permits - conducting comprehensive aviation safety surveillance - conducting reviews of the system of civil aviation safety to monitor the safety performance of the aviation industry, to identify safety-related trends and risk factors and to promote the development and improvement of the safety system - conducting regular and timely assessments of international safety developments - taking into account the economic and cost impact of the aviation safety standards it sets, the differing risks associated with different industry sectors, and to the extent practicable, the environmental effects of the operation and use of aircraft on the environment.

-Employees and representatives

-At 30 June 2021, CASA employed 857 employees.
+We are responsible for the following safety-related functions under the Civil Aviation Act 1988 : encouraging a greater acceptance by the aviation industry of its obligation to maintain high standards of aviation safety, through: comprehensive safety education and training programs accurate and timely aviation safety advice • fostering an awareness in industry of the importance of accepting their safety obligations and, within the community generally, of the importance of aviation safety and compliance with the legislation promoting full and effective consultation and communication with all interested parties on aviation safety issues.
+We perform regulatory functions by: developing and promulgating appropriate, clear and concise aviation safety standards developing effective enforcement strategies to secure compliance with aviation standards issuing certificates, licences, registrations and permits conducting comprehensive aviation safety surveillance • conducting reviews of the system of civil aviation safety to monitor the safety performance of the aviation industry, to identify safety-related trends and risk factors and to promote the development and improvement of the safety system conducting regular and timely assessments of international safety developments • taking into account the economic and cost impact of the aviation safety standards it sets, the differing risks associated with different industry sectors, and to the extent practicable, the environmental effects of the operation and use of aircraft on the environment.
+Employees and representatives As of 30 June 2022 we employed approximately 974 people of which 770 were ongoing employees, 86 non-ongoing employees, and 111 contractors.
+Investments We have a diversified investment portfolio across five banking institutions.
+CASA's Stakeholders We undertake collaborative engagement with the aviation industry, the Australian Government and wider community to promote and support aviation safety.
+C. Supply chain Types of supply chains

-Investments

-CASA has a diversified investment portfolio across five banking institutions.

-CASA's Stakeholders

-CASA undertakes collaborative engagement with the aviation industry, the Australian Government and wider community to promote and support aviation safety.

-C. Supply chain

-Types of supply chains